Raijeee/SleepSync/README.md

         db.close()
         self.ids.input_text.text="Successful!"
 ```
 This is the python code behind the <InsertScreen> in KivyMD.
-KivyMD provides python with all the inputs through its unique ids (in this case, date, duration, quality and location) and pythgon is responsible for communicating with the database and inputting all the data into the database.
+KivyMD provides python with all the inputs through its unique ids (in this case, date, duration, quality and location) and python is responsible for communicating with the database and inputting all the data into the database.
 Since there are already functions that help with all of this, I used the db.create_new_entry() function to create a new entry into the database.

 ### History Screen Logic
 ```.py